Error Code: 4C Samsung

 Step-by-Step Fix

-- Use needle-nose pliers to gently pull out the mesh screens inside the valve.
+- Use needle-nose pliers to pull out the small mesh filters from the intake ports.

 Don't Panic When Spills Happen.